-- II.
-Definitions.
-For the purpose of this section of the Zoning Law, the following terms shall have the meanings indicated: - ALTERNATIVE WIND ENERGY SYSTEM A device attached to an existing or proposed principal or accessory building designed and solely operated for on-site-use to supplement energy needs of the buildings on the site. - 2.
-AMBIENT NOISE Intermittent noise events such as from aircraft flying over, dogs barking, mobile farm or construction machinery and the occasional vehicle traveling along a nearby road are all part of the ambient noise environment, but would not be considered part of the background noise unless they were present for at least 90% of the time. - 3.
-BACKGROUND NOISE Sounds that would normally be present at least 90% of the time.
-Also known as the lull in the ambient noise environment. - 4.
-LARGE WIND ENERGY SYSTEM A WECS having a rating capacity greater than 100 kW or a total height of more than 150 feet, or both, and designed or operated to provide energy principally to consumers off the premises and which does not meet the requirements established for a small wind energy system. - 5.
-SMALL WIND ENERGY SYSTEM or ON-SITE-USE WIND ENERGY SYSTEM A wind energy conversion system consisting of a wind turbine, a tower, and associated controller-conversion electronics which has a rated capacity of no greater than 10 kW mph for single-family residential related use and no greater than 100 kW (for nonresidential and farm applications) and that is intended to reduce on-site consumption of electricity purchased from a utility company. - 6.
-TOTAL HEIGHT The height of the tower and blade as measured from the ground to the top of the highest point of the blade height (tip) as extended at its highest vertical point. - 7.
-WIND ENERGY CONVERSION SYSTEM (WECS) A machine that converts the kinetic energy in the wind in a usable form (commonly known as a "wind turbine" or "windmill").
-The wind energy conversion system or WECS includes all parts of the system. - 8.
-WIND FARM Multiple large wind energy systems sited on a single parcel, or adjacent parcels, designed to sell electricity to a utility company.
+ALTERNATIVE WIND ENERGY SYSTEM - A device attached to an existing or proposed principal or accessory building designed and solely operated for on-site use to supplement energy needs of the buildings on the site.

+AMBIENT NOISE - Intermittent noise events such as from aircraft flying over, dogs barking, mobile farm or construction machinery and the occasional vehicle traveling along a nearby road are all part of the ambient noise environment, but would not be considered part of the background noise unless they were present for at least 90% of the time.

+BACKGROUND NOISE - Sounds that would normally be present at least 90% of the time.
+Also known as the "lull in the ambient noise environment."

+LARGE WIND ENERGY SYSTEM - A WECS having a rating capacity greater than 100 kW or a total height of more than 150 feet, or both, and designed or operated to provide energy principally to consumers off the premises and which does not meet the requirements established for a small wind energy system.

+SMALL WIND ENERGY SYSTEM or ON-SITE-USE WIND ENERGY SYSTEM - A wind energy conversion system consisting of a wind turbine, a tower, and associated controller-conversion electronics which has a rated capacity of no greater than 10 kW mph for single-family residential related use and no greater than 100 kW (for nonresidential and farm applications) and that is intended to reduce on-site consumption of electricity purchased from a utility company.

+TOTAL HEIGHT - The height of the tower and blade as measured from the ground to the top of the highest point of the blade height (tip) as extended at its highest vertical point.

+WIND ENERGY CONVERSION SYSTEM (WECS) - A machine that converts the kinetic energy in the wind in a usable form (commonly known as a "wind turbine" or "windmill").
+The wind energy conversion system or WECS includes all parts of the system.

+WIND FARM - Multiple large wind energy systems sited on a single parcel, or adjacent parcels, designed to sell electricity to a utility company.

 § 148-5-8.
-Solar Energy Systems
+Solar energy systems.
+[Amended 6-5-2023 by L.L.
+No. 4-2023]

 - A. Intent.
-The purpose of the following regulations is to promote and accommodate the provision of solar energy systems as an environmentally friendly alternative source of energy for town residents and businesses.
-The Town shares the general goal of encouraging solar energy generation with Federal and State programs.
-However, Federal and State programs focus on total energy production, the interface with public utilities, and operational characteristics of solar energy systems, while the Town is more concerned with the physical characteristics and impacts of solar energy systems.
+The purpose of the following regulations is to promote and accommodate the provision of solar energy systems as an environmentally friendly alternative source of energy for Town residents and businesses.
+The Town shares the general goal of encouraging solar energy generation with federal and state programs.
+However, federal and state programs focus on total energy production, the interface with public utilities, and operational characteristics of solar energy systems, while the Town is more concerned with the physical characteristics and impacts of solar energy systems.
 These regulations reflect the Town's concerns. - B. Authority.
-All solar energy systems shall be established and maintained in conformance with this Section.
-The Town recognizes that solar technology for consumer use is a new and evolving technology and that some town standards may not apply to all solar energy systems.
-Therefore, this section authorizes limited modifications as deemed appropriate (see 148-5-8.D.4.d)). - C. Solar Energy System Review & Dimensional Standards.
-The following table sets forth the review procedures and standards for solar energy systems.
-See also §148-12-2 Definitions (for terms with "").
+All solar energy systems shall be established and maintained in conformance with this section.
+The Town recognizes that solar technology for consumer use is a new and evolving technology and that some Town standards may not apply to all solar energy systems.
+Therefore, this section authorizes limited modifications as deemed appropriate [see § 148-5-8D(4)(d)].